alani-adams/16F_SE_Move_TeamPurple/GLOSSARY.md

     Two time codes where the lesser one represents a start time and the greater one represents an end time.

 **Day**
-    One letter representaion of what day a course meets.
+A one letter representaion of what day a course meets.